j-mathes/X-Wing-Pilot-Editor/ReadMe.txt

 //---------------------------------
 Contacting the programmer:

-Please send all comments or bug reports to retrotek@shaw.ca
+Please send all comments or bug reports to https://github.com/j-mathes/X-Wing-Pilot-Editor

 //---------------------------------
 Introduction